puzzle/puzzle.opnsense/docs/docsite/rst/development_guide.rst

 - Top-Level Keys: Each top-level key represents a specific version of OPNsense, such as "OPNsense 22.7 (amd64/OpenSSL)".

-- Module Configuration: The value associated with each OPNsense version key is a dictionary.
-This dictionary maps module names to their specific configuration settings.
+- Config Context: Config context define a reusable context for modules to be consumed.
+They scope settings, configure functions and php requirements to single use cases.
+An Ansible Module can use one or multiple config contexts to access XML-Settings or php functions.

-- Configuration Details: For each module, the configuration includes:
+- Configuration Details: For each config context, the configuration includes:

   - **Setting Mappings**: Key-value pairs where the key represents a configuration setting (e.g., 'hostname') and the value is its corresponding XPath in the OPNsense configuration file.